 Note: The total achievement numbers differ slightly from the rest of the report due to missing information on entities

-Since the start of the project, HyTrEc2 partners have engaged with a total of 599 unique entities through its activities, of which 27% are based in Scotland, 19% in Netherlands, 13% in England, 12% in Sweden, 10% in Germany and 5% in Norway.
-That means, 86% of the entities were based in the region where HyTrEc partners are also based.
+Since the start of the project, HyTrEc2 partners have engaged with a total of 612 unique entities through its activities, of which 26% are based in Scotland, 18% in Netherlands, 14% in England, 12% in Sweden, 10% in Germany and 6% in Norway.
+That means, 86% of the entities were based in the region where HyTrEc2 partners are also based.
 For some of the partners, the growth in hydrogen-related activities was beyond their expectations, while for most, all have observed a general increase in hydrogen-related activities in the region during the HyTrEc2 project.